13 Jamming Jobs That Require Your French Skills

 13. Think tank staff

-Think tanks, organizations conduct research in a variety of domains like social policy, economics, military, technology and culture, are always in search of Francophones.
+Think tanks, organizations that conduct research in a variety of domains like social policy, economics, military, technology and culture, are always in search of Francophones.

 Useful resources: